-Sheila Siddle moved to Africa in 1947 and has lived in Zambia since the 1950s, where she has been a race-car driver, a cattle rancher, and the mother of five children.
+Sheila Siddle moved to Africa in 1947 and lived in Zambia since the 1950s until her death in 2022, where she was a race-car driver, a cattle rancher, and the mother of five children.

 In September 2017, the first ever “Circle of Compassion” award was presented to her by the Pan African Sanctuary Alliance (PASA).
 PASA gives this award to acknowledge the significant sacrifice and dedication shown by the extraordinary leaders who have given their lives to protecting our planet’s wildlife.

 In 2002, Sheila Siddle published her autobiography, In My Family Tree: A Life With Chimpanzees, to widespread acclaim.